Skip to content

 Picture of Harriet Tubman on a banner for Juneteenth

-Juneteenth (June 19) marks the date in 1865 when the last enslaved African Americans in the United States were informed of their freedom: more than two years after the Emancipation Proclamation.
-Known as “Freedom Day,” Juneteenth is a powerful time for reflection, education, and celebration of Black culture, resilience, and achievement.
+Observed each year on June 19, Juneteenth commemorates the day in 1865 when the last enslaved African Americans in Galveston, Texas learned they were free.
+This occured more than two years after the Emancipation Proclamation was issued!
+Today, Juneteenth is celebrated across the country as a time to honor Black history, culture, and achievement.

 AME Zion Church